Stephen Mather: Conservation

-But in later years, Mather's assistant Horace Albright was to state:

-In reality, they didn't know each other.
+But in later years, Mather's assistant Horace Albright was to state: In reality, they didn't know each other.
 Mather had graduated from the University of California with a Bachelor of Letters degree in 1887.
 Although registered in the class of 1889, Lane never did graduate.
 Adolph Miller, who knew both men quite well, graduated in Mather's class and affirmed that the two were not personally acquainted until 1914.

-Mather did go to Washington as assistant secretary of the Interior, and lobbied for the establishment of a bureau to operate the national parks.
+Mather did go to Washington as the assistant secretary of the Interior, and lobbied for the establishment of a bureau to operate the national parks.
+Horace Albright, a lawyer from California, was appointed early into Mather's tenure to act as his assistant.
 On August 25, 1916, President Woodrow Wilson signed the bill authorizing the National Park Service.
 At the time, the government owned 14 parks and 19 national monuments, many administered by Army officers or political appointees, as battlefields were among the first parks designated.
 He used his personal funds to hire Robert Sterling Yard to work with him on publicizing the great resources of the parks.
 Mather was effective in building support for the parks with a variety of politicians and wealthy corporate leaders.
 He also led efforts to publicize the National Parks and develop wider appreciation for their scenic beauty among the population.
 He appointed Yard as head of the National Park Education Committee to coordinate their various communication efforts.
 In April 1917, Mather was appointed as its first director, a position he filled until he resigned due to illness in January, 1929.
 During the course of his career, he and his staff molded the NPS into one of the most respected and prestigious arms of the federal government.
 Special credit is owing Horace M. Albright, another Sierra Club member, who served as assistant to Mather, and acting director during Mr. Mather's illnesses.

+The Mather Mountain Party

+During Mather's first year as assistant to the Secretary of the Interior, he discovered the federal bureaucracy was more complicated than he initially believed.
+Mather needed to secure more funding to manage and develop national parks.
+A frugal businessman, Mather did not want to ask Congress for more money than was absolutely necessary, despite the advice of his friends.
+Congress responded by cutting the national parks' budget.

+Mathers adjusted, believing that Congress would appropriate funds only if they, and the American people, were introduced to all that the national parks could offer.
+As such, Mather's embarked on a publicity campaign headed by his newly appointed national park's publicity chief, Robert Sterling Yard.

+This campaign, known as the "Mather Mountain Party," included several handpicked guests such as speaker of the house Frederick H. Gillet; chief editor of National Geographic magazine Gilbert Grosnover; Southern Pacific Railway executive Ernest O. McCormick; American novelist Emerson Hough; and photographer Burton Holmes.
+Mather believed that showcasing the beauty of national parks to these influential individuals could lead to greater support for the parks amongst the American people.